In this lesson, you will learn how to download, install and test the Arduino software (also known as the Arduino IDE).

 - Right click on the “Arduino UNO (COMxx)” or “Unknown Device” port and choose the “Update Driver Software” option

-- Next, choose the “Browse my computer for Driver software” option
+- Choose the “Browse my computer for driver software” option

-- Finally, navigate to and select the Uno’s driver file, named “ArduinoUNO.inf”, located in the “Drivers” folder of the Arduino Software download (not the “FTDI USB Drivers” sub-directory).
+- Navigate to, and select, the Uno’s driver file, named “ArduinoUNO.inf”, located in the “Drivers” folder of the Arduino Software download (not the “FTDI USB Drivers” sub-directory).
 If you cannot see the .inf file, it is probably just hidden.
 You can select the ‘drivers’ folder with the ‘search sub-folders’ option selected instead.

 - Windows will finish up the driver installation from there